mtzern/Timer-with-start-and-pause/README.md

 ## Setting up project files
 Project is going to consist of index.html, index.js.
 To index.html file has added simple boilerplate.

+## Possible implementation
+1. Event listener to watch for a click on "start" button
+2. Draw a full border around the timer
+3. Start counting down the timer
+4. Each time the timer counts down, update the border
+5. Each time the timer counts down, update the text
+6. If counted down adn timer reaches 0 --> reset the border
+7. Reset internal timer to get rady for another run